Your edexcel GCSE Maths Exam Explained with Deb Friis

 The exam consists of three papers.
 Paper One is a non calculated paper, this always comes first.
 Paper two and three allow you to use a calculator.
 Each paper is worth 80 marks, and the questions start off easy and get harder towards the end of the paper, any topic can appear anywhere in any three of the papers.

 So I have two main tips for revision for your GCSE maths.
-Firstly is to practice and learn your key facts and definitions.
+Firstly is to learn your key facts and definitions.
 This is things like the words that could come up like factor multiple prime.
 Fraction decimal percentage equivalents and formulae for things like area and volume.

 There are some ways you can do this.
 Use the retrieval practice questions in your revision guides to test yourself.
 Make flash cards, also get your friends and family to test your needs.